tentjs/tent/README.md

 const Component = {
   // This is the template of your component.
 Here you define what should be rendered into the DOM.
-  //
-  // Your template should have exactly 1 root element.
-  //
-  // You may notice by inspecting the DOM that some elements will have `k` and `i` attributes.
+  // Note: You may notice by inspecting the DOM that some elements will have `k` and `i` attributes.
 These are used
   // internally by Praxy to various operations, such as determine if anything should re-render.
   template: html`
     <div>